pattylo/Aoligei/README.md

 ### Install Ubuntu 22.04 to VIM4
 1. Install the heatsink and the fan to VIM4 by following the manual provided in the heatsink package.
 VIM4 does not work without a heatsink.

-2. Insert the SD card into VIM4.
+2. Insert the SD card into a SD card reader.

 3. Download the software from https://docs.khadas.com/products/sbc/vim4/install-os/install-os-into-external-storage, and download “ETCHER FOR WINDOWS (X86|X64) (INSTALLER)”.